asad5059/package-managers-docs/npm.md

   ]
 }
 ```
+`"workspaces": ["packages/*"]` → tells npm: “Look inside the `packages/` folder — every subfolder is a workspace package”
 This setup lets us install dependencies for all packages at once and easily share code between them.

 ### Understanding `.npmrc` and Private Registries — A Quick Summary